Seattle: 21st century

 In 2001, the city was impacted by the Mardi Gras Riots and then by the Nisqually earthquake the following day.

 Another boom began as the city emerged from the Great Recession, commencing when Amazon moved its headquarters from North Beacon Hill to South Lake Union.
 The move initiated a historic construction boom which resulted in the completion of almost 10,000 apartments in Seattle in 2017, more than any previous year and nearly twice as many as were built in 2016.
 By 2025, Seattle's new apartments had become the smallest in the U.S., with an average of 649 sqft among all unit types.

 From 2010 to 2015, Seattle gained an average of 14,511 residents per year, with the growth strongly skewed toward the center of the city, and unemployment dropped from roughly 9 percent to 3.6 percent.
 The city has found itself "bursting at the seams", with over 45,000 households spending more than half their income on housing and at least 2,800 people homeless, and with the country's sixth-worst rush-hour traffic.
 In response, many urbanist measures to improve transit, cycling, and housing affordability were passed by city council, the state, and voters.
-These include Sound Transit 3, Seattle Prop 1A, a "Downtown Activation Plan," and a new "One Seattle" Comprehensive Plan.
+These include Sound Transit 3, Seattle Prop 1A, a new "One Seattle" Comprehensive Plan, and electing Katie Wilson to mayor.

+In 2020, protesters against the murder of George Floyd and police over-funding established a self-declared autonomous zone in the Capitol Hill neighborhood of Seattle.

+During the early to mid 2020s, large numbers of transgender people fled to Seattle from conservative-leaning states, which had implemented hostile legislation restricting their civil rights.
+This led the city's LGBTQ commission to send a letter to the mayor recommending a state of civil emergency be declared.